saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Additionally, we want to ensure that the IGP metrics are reflected in the LDP routes on the Juniper device.

 The LDP configuration is the same on every router, so again, we focus on the configuration between `ios_xr_1` and `vmx1`.

-First, the MPLS configuration on the Cisco device:
+First, we check the MPLS configuration on `ios_xr_1`:

 ```
 mpls ldp